-HQS inspections and Rent Reasonableness determinations will be conducted for project-based developments at initial move-in and on a biennial basis.
-Temporary Certificate of Occupancy (TCO), Certificate of Occupancy (COO), or signed G704 Certificate of Substantial Completion will be accepted in lieu of HQS initial inspections for new construction or rehabilitated project-based developments to allow participants to initially move-in to units.
+HQS inspections and Rent Reasonableness determinations will be conducted for project-based developments on a biennial basis.
+Temporary Certificate of Occupancy (TCO), Certificate of Occupancy (COO), or signed G704 Certificate of Substantial Completion will be accepted in lieu of HQS initial inspections for new project-based developments to allow participants to initially move-in to units.

-Howeer, as part of the required evidence of project completion and compliance with local building standards, the owner/developer must submit the approved COO no later than the expiration date of the TCO (including extensions) to verify project completion.
+As part of the required evidence of project completion and compliance with local building standards, the owner/developer must submit the approved COO no later than the expiration date of the TCO (including extensions) to verify project completion.
 If the COO is not received timely, SDHC reserves the right to enforce owner obligations in accordance with the Housing Assistance Payment Contract, including but not limited to, the withholding of payments or the termination of the contract.